ezman1105/Data-Scientist----Disaster-Response-Pipeline/README.md

 ## Licensing and Acknowledgements
-1. The datasets are shared by Udacity from [Figure Eight] (https://appen.com/#customers), an Append Company
+1. The datasets are shared by Udacity from [Figure Eight](https://appen.com/#customers), an Append Company
-2. Most sections of Flask Web App is shared by [Udacity] (https://www.udacity.com/)
+2. Most sections of Flask Web App is shared by [Udacity](https://www.udacity.com/)

 ## Screenshots